Ashtamudi Lake, gateway to Kerala's backwaters, now a sewage dump site | Law-Order

 He said that a few years back the government had sanctioned funds for cleaning up the lake, but it never took off and now there was another project, worth over Rs 100 crore, in play for the same purpose.

-Salim said that the garbage and filth was being dumped in the area for years and as a result the more than 100 species of fishes, mangroves, coconut groves and palm trees were being adversely affected..
+Salim said that the garbage and filth were being dumped in the area for years and as a result the more than 100 species of fishes, mangroves, coconut groves and palm trees were being adversely affected.

 A resident of the area for decades, he remembers his younger days when along with his friends he used to take a dip in the lake.